betaflight/betaflight.com/docs/wiki/release/Betaflight-4-5-Release-Notes.md

 ## 4. Magnetometer update

 Magentometers now work really well.
-However, it's fair to say that they are absoltely NOT plug and play.
+However, it's fair to say that they are absolutely NOT plug and play.
 The user will need to carefully read the documentation and absolutely must get the orientation and calibration of the mag right, and must validate that correct headings are returned (eg by comparing to a compass on a phone), regardless of the orientation of the quad.
 It is quite challenging to do, but rewarding when completed.

 This code was extensively revised, with a lot of improvement in compass task scheduling and driver support.